cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return expectedC == c
 ~~~

 The definition of `ComputeComposites` is given below.
-This function is
-used both on generation and verification of the proof.

 ~~~
 ComputeComposites